Riz777-star/Riz777-star/README.md

 <h1 align="center">Hi 👋, I'm Rizwan Syed</h1>
 <h3 align="center">Grad Student @ State University of New York at Buffalo </h3>
-A passionate Software Engineer with a robust foundation in **full-stack development and machine learning**.
+A passionate Software Engineer with a robust foundation in full-stack development and machine learning.
 My journey in tech is marked by impactful projects and research, including:

-->Published research on Face Mask Detection.
+- Published research on Face Mask Detection.
-->Top 15% academic achiever at Sathyabama University.
+- Top 15% academic achiever at Sathyabama University.
-->Developed sophisticated supplier onboarding systems and efficient file searching algorithms at Vaya Group.
+- Developed sophisticated supplier onboarding systems and efficient file searching algorithms at Vaya Group.

 💡 Technical Expertise:

-->Certified in Angular development (Credo Systems) and Java programming (Informatics).
+- Certified in Angular development (Credo Systems) and Java programming (Informatics).
-->Contributed to energy-efficient Large Language Models research at the University at Buffalo, reducing CO2 emissions while maintaining performance.<br>
+- Contributed to energy-efficient Large Language Models research at the University at Buffalo, reducing CO2 emissions while maintaining performance.<br>
 <br>
 🌟 Leadership & Competitiveness: